Our situation: End-of-Life for Cable TV

 ACTIONS To-date

-The mission statement is used in grants and public profiles including our website.
+Our mission statement is used in grants and public profiles including our website.
 In 2024, the mission statement was modified to be more ‘place-based’.
 Our mission image was colorized to represent inclusion.
-It is still very ‘TV’ centric.
+The image and brand tags are ‘TV’ and Wallingford-centric.

 Mission: To provide a brave, safe, and creative space for a diversity of expression from within our community.
 Make TV |Watch TV|More Than TV – Join In.
 Discover what you did not know you needed.